LairdCP/Sterling-LWB-and-LWB5-Release-Packages/README.md

-# Sterling LWB, LWB5, LWB+, and LWB5+ Release Packages
+# Sona IF573 and Sterling LWB, LWB5, LWB+, and LWB5+ Release Packages

 Latest Release: v11.171.0.24